Definition and Examples of Mastercard

 Mastercard's consumer debit products allow consumers to access funds in their bank accounts.
 Some programs also allow consumers to make purchases and get cash back from a bank branch, ATM, or point of sale.

 With prepaid cards, consumers can pay in advance for purchases without a bank account or credit history.
 Mastercard's prepaid program allows businesses and organizations to offer cards for a variety of use cases: pay bills, send peer-to-peer payments, receive payroll, access health savings accounts, or even receive unemployment benefits or Social Security payments.

-Consumer debit and prepaid programs account for the highest amount of Mastercard's gross domestic value, at $3.23 trillion in 2020.
+Consumer debit and prepaid programs account for the highest amount of Mastercard's gross dollar volume, at $4.2 trillion in fiscal year 2021.